Goodbye, sweet Tatum

 If I feel this so deeply, how must all those families feel?

-I am so grateful that I am able to love so deeply.
+I’m grateful that I am able to love so deeply.
 How shallow would life be if we didn’t feel such pain when it ends?

 It is almost unbearably hard to lose those we love, even dogs.
 Sometimes, especially dogs.

-And especially young lives.
+And especially young ones.

 Unrealized promise.
 Unmet futures.
 Unbearable pain.